erikp9000/cpm-ndos/README.md

   - NIOS-T80.ASM is configured to use the serial port on a TRS 80 Model 4 at 19.2Kbps.
 It should also work on the TRS 80 4/4P/4D.

+  - NIOS-OTR.ASM is configured to use the 'J302 Serial Port A' on the Otrona Attache at 19.2Kbps.

 ### Porting Considerations